 An appraisal is only an estimate of value.
 It is not indicative of the price at which an aircraft may be purchased from the manufacturer.
 Nor should it be relied upon as a measure of realizable value.
 The proceeds realized upon a sale of any Aircraft may be less than its appraised value.
 The value of the Aircraft in the event of the exercise of remedies under the applicable Indenture will depend on market and economic conditions, the availability of buyers, the condition of the Aircraft and other similar factors.
-Accordingly, there can be no assurance that the proceeds realized upon any such exercise with respect to the Equipment Notes and the Aircraft or be sufficient to satisfy in full payments due on such Equipment Notes or the Certificates.
+Accordingly, there can be no assurance that the proceeds realized upon any such exercise with respect to the Equipment Notes and the Aircraft pursuant to the applicable Indenture would equal the appraised value of such Aircraft or be sufficient to satisfy in full payments due on such Equipment Notes or the Certificates.